 - Effective verbal and written communication skills

 - One dog may be permitted (certain breads prohibited)

 If houseparenting feels right for you and your spouse, begin the application now.
 The hiring process is demanding and includes several steps that take up to four months.

 First, you and your spouse submit an online application as a couple.

 Applications are reviewed and potential matches are contacted for telephone interviews.

 If your phone interviews go well, you and your spouse will be invited for an on-campus interview.
-That includes an overnight stay in a student home.
-(You’ll also need to obtain clearances.)
+That involves a two-day experience, including a visit to a student home, campus tour, and a formal interview.